-You will transfer all of your personal clothing and sleep kit (sleeping bag, pad and pillow we provide) into two dry bags (approximately 28″L X 13″W X 13”H).
+How do I pack while on the trip? » Travel with duffel bags only.
+You will transfer all of your personal clothing and sleep kit (sleeping bag, pad, and pillow we provide) into two dry bags (approximately 28″L × 13″W × 13”H).
 PLEASE DO NOT BRING SUITCASES for this trip!
-We also give you a small dry bag for personal items during the day, like camera, rain shell, sunscreen etc. If you have extra luggage and computers, it can be stored in your car trunk during the trip.
+We also give you a small dry bag for personal items during the day, like camera, rain shell, sunscreen, etc. If you have extra luggage and computers, it can be stored in your car trunk during the trip.

-You will want to have ID and a major credit card with you in the event of an emergency evacuation due to injury.
-This never happens, but we want you to be prepared.
-You can place in a double ziplock and place in the bottom of your dry bag for the trip.
+Where do I store valuables? » You will want to have ID and a major credit card with you in the event of an emergency evacuation due to injury.
+This rarely happens, but we want you to be prepared.
+You can place these items in double Ziploc bags and place them in the bottom of your dry bag for the trip.
 Since jewelry is a potential “loss” item on your river trip, we recommend you leave all valuables at home.
 You may want to have cash available for a tip for your guides or to purchase items immediately following the river trip.
 No watches are recommended as this is “river time”.

-Fly fishing and spin fishing are both common on the Middle Fork and River of No Return.
-For spin fishing 4 to 6 lb. test line is recommended with swivels and bright colored weight lures.
+What about the fishing? » Fly fishing and spin fishing are both common on the Middle Fork and River of No Return.
+For spin fishing, 4 to 6 lb. test line is recommended with swivels and bright colored weight lures.
 Idaho regulations require barbless hooks or hooks with the barbs bent down on the Middle Fork.
 Fishing on the Middle Fork is catch and release only.
 Please bring collapsible poles and rigid pole cases.
 Please see recommended tackle in the fishing page of our website.
 For complete fishing regulations please contact: Idaho Department of Fish and Game or 208-334-3700.

-Your guides will make every effort to see that each of your adventures is enjoyable and successful.
-Gratuities for guides are appropriate, greatly appreciated and at your discretion, as a gesture of thanks for their professionalism and service.
+How much do I tip the guides? » Your guides will make every effort to see that each of your adventures is enjoyable and successful.
+Gratuities for guides are appropriate, greatly appreciated, and at your discretion, as a gesture of thanks for their professionalism and service.
 A suggested per-person guideline is around 10-15% of the total trip price.
 The common practice is to give the gratuity to the trip leader at the end of the trip.
-In trips where there are multiple guides, the gratuity will be split amongst all of them.
+In trips where there are multiple guides, the gratuity will be split among all of them.
 Please make all checks out to “cash” and not MFRE.